OchaBanana/ncsc_labs/day_3/3a_manually_importing/3a_manually_importing.rst

 A Prepare the VM on the ESXi host was installed with Nutanix VirtIO drivers.

 #.
 Add the source hypervisor host IP address to the target AHV cluster Filesystem Whitelist.
 #.
-Use can use Storage vMotion for the VM disks to Nutanix AHV container datastore.
+You can use Storage vMotion for the VM disks to Nutanix AHV container datastore.

 Converting
 ----------